- Accordion

 If you're starting a new registry project, you can use the registry template as a starting point.
 We have already configured it for you.

-You are free to design and host your custom registry as you see fit.
-The only requirement is that your registry items must be valid JSON files that conform to the registry-item schema specification.
+You are free to design and publish your custom registry as you see fit.
+The only requirement is that your registry catalog and registry items must conform to the registry schema specification and registry-item schema specification.

 If you'd like to see an example of a registry, we have a template project for you to use as a starting point.